cxai/Checkmarx-PowerTools/Integrations/GitLab-CI-CD.md

 # How to configure Gitlab CI/CD with Checkmarx scanning

-* Configure a new runner by going to https://gitlab.com/'myname/myrepo'/settings/ci_cd, and using the 'runner' settings.
+* Configure a new runner by going to GitLab settings, under the 'runner' sectiion.
 Copy the GitLab CI/CD runner keys.
 * Install and register the [GitLab docker runner](https://docs.gitlab.com/runner/install/docker.html) on the server that will be executing the pipeline:

 `docker run --rm -it --name gitlab-runner -v gitlab-runner:/etc/gitlab-runner gitlab/gitlab-runner register \
   --non-interactive \
   --executor "docker" \